-This Saturday, September 9, the new Capital Brewing Co. brewery and tap room, at Dairy Road District in Fyshwick, is opening its doors to the public.
+On Saturday, September 9, the new Capital Brewing Co. brewery and tap room, at Dairy Road District in Fyshwick, opened its doors to the public.
 We sat down with director and co-founder, Laurence Kain, to find out a little more about Capital Brewing Co. and its new space.

 Capital Brewing Co. is an independently owned Canberra brewery, formed by close mates who ‘froth on delicious brews, surfing waves, and good vibes’.
 The company launched just over 12 months ago, and has been brewing their tasty beers in various Sydney breweries, until now.